 Andrews worked at the University of Washington for the Evans Policy Analysis & Research group, where he designed a text analysis suite in the R programming language.
 Prior to the University of Washington, he worked for seven years as a project manager, user interface designer, and software engineer at Microsoft Corporation.
 His master’s degree studies focused on decision making and uncertainty in policy, with a focus on long-term policy challenges in climate and energy.

 At RAND, Andrews has focused on decision research and military software acquisition, in separate work streams.
-Highlights include taking interviews of the many RAND research teams building tools for Decisionmaking Under Uncertainty, helping the Air Force decide on the best way to navigate the future potential of it's simulators, writing custom software to help the army analyze feedback on potential new hardware faster and in more detail than ever before, and building a custom database to help the Army's JROTC program decide where to invest it's time.
+Highlights include an analysis of a major national insurance market for earthquake insurance, helping the Air Force decide on the best way to navigate the future potential of its simulators, writing custom software to help the army analyze feedback on potential new hardware faster and in more detail than ever before, and building a custom database to help the Army's JROTC program decide where to invest its time.